Singapore delays appeal hearing on disabled man’s execution

 “We have to issue a stay of the execution until all proceedings are concluded.
 That is the proper order of things,” Phang said.

-The stay on the execution followed a court ruling on Monday that had already granted a similar order, pending the result of the appeal at Singapore’s highest court.
+The stay on the execution followed a court ruling on Monday that had already granted a stay pending the result of the appeal at Singapore’s highest court.

-Nagaenthran’s defense lawyer, M. Ravi, has based his appeal on the argument that executing a mentally disabled person is a violation of Singapore’s Constitution.
+Nagaenthran’s defense lawyer, M. Ravi, has argued that executing a mentally disabled person is a violation of Singapore’s Constitution.

 Death penalty opponents say Nagaenthran’s IQ of 69 was disclosed during an earlier lower court hearing, a level that is internationally recognized as an intellectual disability.